Queen Elizabeth 2: "Bring QE2 Home" proposals

 Cunard's 175th anniversary celebrations on 25 May 2015 led to renewed interest in Queen Elizabeth 2.
 John Chillingworth secured the backing of London mayor Boris Johnson for a plan to anchor the ship opposite The O2 Arena at Greenwich.
 A move to London however would require the ship to pass through the Thames Barrier.
 In late 2015 there was disagreement between ship preservation advocates and harbour authorities on whether a dead ship of her size could safely manoeuvre through the barrier.
 John Houston suggested returning the ship to Greenock as a maritime attraction, hotel and events space.

 Inverclyde Council leader Stephen McCabe has called on the UK and Scottish governments to campaign to buy the ship, saying that "Bringing the QE2 home is a Herculean task, one that requires national support in Scotland and perhaps across the UK, if it has any chance of happening."
 In January 2016 Aubrey Fawcett, the chair of the working group to regenerate the Clyde, admitted defeat in this effort as QE2's owners refused to respond to any requests regarding her condition or sale.
 "Consequently, we must conclude that it is highly unlikely that Scotland features in the future plans for the vessel."

-Queen Elizabeth 2 movements in 2015
+2015–2016

 On 12 August 2015, the QE2 was observed to have been moved from her berth within Dubai Dry Docks, where she had been since January 2013, to a more open location within Port Rashid.
 On 17 November 2015, QE2 was again moved within Port Rashid, to the former cruise terminal.
 It was not known whether these recent moves are connected with any of the publicly known plans regarding the ship's fate.

-2016 removal of lifeboats and davits

 Between May and August 2016, observers noted that the ship's lifeboats were lowered and stored on a nearby car park.
 Following this, the lifeboat davits were removed in September, giving the ship an altered profile on her boat deck.
 Subsequently, the wooden decking was removed from the deck and replaced by synthetic block flooring.